Jaxolotl20112023/RunningJSSFPrograms/README.md

 ## Motion Sensor

-The motion sensor usually is pretty accurate, but if it is
+The motion sensor is usually pretty accurate, but if it is not working, then it is most likely that the wires have become loose.
+Ensure that the wires are plugged in all the way.
+If that does not work, you may have to get a new motion sensor.

+## Servo

+The servo is also prone to changes in the power, meaning that the power must be consistent (usually want to have a resistor to regulate and keep the power consistent).
+This can cause drifting or jittering of the servo.

+  1. To check if put the positive into the 5v port and the neutral into the ground.